Boulevard, California

 Boulevard is a census-designated place (CDP) in the Mountain Empire area of southeastern San Diego County, California.
-At the 2010 census, it had a population of 315.
-The area is rural high desert along the Mexican border near the eastern extent of San Diego County.
+It had a population of 359 at the 2020 United States census, up from 315 in the 2010 United States census.
+The area is rural high desert along the Mexican border.

 The Boulevard area encompasses the communities of Manzanita, Live Oak Springs and Tierra Del Sol.
-Nearby communities in the same wire center (central office) for wired telephones include: Calexico Lodge, Jacumba, Live Oak Springs, Manzanita, Pueblo Siding, and Tierra del Sol.
+In addition to these, nearby communities in the same wire center (central office) for wired telephones include: Calexico Lodge, Jacumba, and Pueblo Siding.
 Default wired telephone numbers for this area follow the format (619) 766-xxxx.
-The ZIP code is 91905.
+The ZIP Code is 91905.

 History

 The Kumeyaay and Cocopah Indians were Boulevard's earliest inhabitants, and the area is rich in Native American history, culture and archeological resources.
 Today Boulevard is the headquarters of the Manzanita Band of Diegueno Mission Indians.

 An area near Calexico Lodge is occasionally referred to as Eckener Pass.
 Reportedly, this is a reference to German Zeppelin pioneer Hugo Eckener.
-In August 1929, Hugo Eckener's Zeppelin Z-127 "Graf Zeppelin", a sister ship of the Hindenburg, landed here on the Los Angeles-Chicago leg of her round-the-world tour.
+In August 1929, Eckener's Zeppelin Graf Zeppelin, a sister ship of the Hindenburg, landed here on the Los Angeles-Chicago leg of her round-the-world tour.

 The town and post office were named Boulevard after US Highway 80 which ran through town.
 Eventually Interstate 8 was constructed, bypassing the town.
 Local residents report an alternate version of the origin of the name.
 Boulevard used to be a stage coach stop, reportedly near today's McCain Valley road, east of today's core of Boulevard.
 Coming from Arizona, this stop was on the first long, flat straight stretch of road, "a boulevard", after climbing the winding In-Ko-Pah mountains and passing through windier roads in Jacumba.

 In January 2007, the La Posta Casino, owned and operated by the La Posta Band of Mission Indians, opened.
 It was the smallest casino in the county until it closed in 2012 due to its financial situation.